 Which of the thoughts on this barricade have been roadblocks to prayer for you?
 I don't know how to pray the "right" way.
-My friends will think I'm weird.
 I might say something wrong.
-9'm too shy.
+9 m too shy.
 Someone else will do it.
 What can help you move past these roadblocks so you can pray more boldly?
 Write a few ideas in the space below.